 The outbreak of the Second World War saw Runwell Hospital being requisitioned by the Ministry of Defence as an Emergency Medical Services Hospital.
 Several air raid shelters were built in the hospital grounds.
 It was also during the war that the first lobotomies were performed on the site, as an attempt to push the boundaries of treatment of the mentally ill.
 Almost 200 Germans bombs were dropped on the hospital during World War 2 including two parachute bombs and a Germany aeroplane crash.
 Luckily, little damage was done and no staff or patients were killed.

 Demolition work started in 2012 with the majority of the site being knocked down.
-The only buildings to remain were the administration building, water tower, and the Grade 2 Listed Chapel of Saint Luke.
+The only buildings to remain are the administration building and the Grade 2 Listed Chapel of Saint Luke.